WakiMak/trentent.github.io-forked/_posts/2012-02-15-purposeful-limitations.md

 Deletes the script that executes step 2.
 3) We add the default username and password and autologon registry values.
 As of this writting this is not working for some reason
 4) We execute the command that preps the machine for cloning with Citrix.
 The machine you run this against will need to be rebooted as this will prevent new logons, but existing should continue (I think).
 5) We start the cloning process and unplug the NIC on the new machine.
-We don&#8217;t want the new machine to come up and unjoin the original machine from the domain.
+We don't want the new machine to come up and unjoin the original machine from the domain.
 From here, it will auto-power on.
 Ideally, it will login automatically and run the preconfigured script.
 (You may have to login manually to get it to do its thing) Once done it should shut itself down.
 6) Now VMWare will wait until the machine is powered off.
-Once it&#8217;s powered off it will reconnect the NIC and make a template out of the VM and delete the temporary clone.
+Once it's powered off it will reconnect the NIC and make a template out of the VM and delete the temporary clone.
 7) Lastly it will now setup the OS Customization dynmically and create a VM with it.

 Voila!